homiedopie/beberlei.de/2012/06/03/setting_up_development_machines_with_puppet.rst

 then the system has this resource.
 This means you can run puppet as often as you want and it will only activate the missing resources.

-I seperate the installation process into two puppet files, one that has to be run with root ``~/.puppet/devmachine-root.pp`` and another one that has to be run with my own user ``~/.puppet/devmachine.pp``.
+I separate the installation process into two puppet files, one that has to be run with root ``~/.puppet/devmachine-root.pp`` and another one that has to be run with my own user ``~/.puppet/devmachine.pp``.